erictleung/data-science-resources/README.md

 - [How to choose a predictive model after k-fold cross-validation?][cvFold]
 - [Parametric versus nonparametric bootstrap resampling][parNonparBootstrap]
 - [Feature engineering using R][featureR]
+- [How to Use t-SNE Effectively][tsne] - Interactive visualization to explore how tSNE behaves in order to use it more effectively.

 [ml-wiki]: https://en.wikipedia.org/wiki/Machine_learning
 [nb1]: https://youtu.be/XcwH9JGfZOU